 Purpose

-The Public Health Service (PHS) policy on Humane Care and Use of Laboratory animals endorses US Government principles on use of Vertebrate Animals used in Testing, Research and Training, principle VII – “The living conditions of animals should be appropriate for their species and contribute to their health and comfort.”
-Based upon this, the Guide for the Care and Use of Laboratory Animals emphasizes “that animals should be housed with a goal of maximizing species-specific behavior and minimizing stress induced behavior”.
+The Public health Service (PHS) policy on Humane and Care and Use of Laboratory animals endorses US Government principles on use of Vertebrate Animals used in Testing, Research and Training, principle VII – ‘The living conditions of animals should be appropriate for their species and contribute to their health and comfort.
+Based upon this Guide for the Care and Use of Laboratory Animals emphasizes “that animals should be housed with a goal of maximizing species-specific behavior and minimizing stress induced behavior.

 The primary aim of environmental enrichment is to enhance animal well-being by providing animals with sensory and motor stimulation, through structures and resources that facilitate the expression of species specific behavior and promote psychological well-being through physical exercise, manipulative activities, and cognitive challenges according to their species specific characteristics.

-The environmental enrichment should be biologically relevant (i.e. hiding, gnawing, socializing, foraging, searching) so that it does not lose its enriching value over time.
+The environmental enrichment should be biologically relevant (i.e. hiding, gnawing, socializing, foraging, searching) so that is does not lose its enriching value over time.
 Environmental enrichment via physical manipulanda, structure, or substrate is preferred over nutritional enrichment.

 Definitions

-Manipulanda are sanitized at least as frequently as the animal’s primary enclosure (cage).
+Manipulanda are sanitized at least as frequently as the animal’s primary enclosure (cage)

 Structure and substrate includes objects that allow an animal to isolate itself into different microenvironments, experience varied textures or materials.
 These include nesting materials, running wheels and hiding shelters.